Do yourself this favor.

 In the green bar at the top of the home page of the site, select “Companies” from the drop-down menu to locate information on a specific employer.

-Membership to Glassdoor is free.
+Membership to Glassdoor is free for those few initial searches.

 However, as you continue to use the site, you’ll be prompted to sign up.